 How to prevent bleeding during or after sex

-If you’ve talked to your doctor and you’ve determined that your post- or mid-sex bleeding is not due to an underlying condition, but simply due to friction and/or vaginal dryness, there are a few steps you can take to prevent it.
+If you’ve talked to your doctor and you’ve determined that your post- or mid-sex blood is not due to an underlying condition, but simply due to friction and/or vaginal dryness, there are a few steps you can take to prevent it.

 Firstly: Don’t skip the foreplay!
 Take your time warming up your body and exploring your partner’s, while you’re at it.
-Kissing, touching, or even introducing a toy for a few minutes longer than usual will give your body time to produce the natural lubrication that makes sex all the more enjoyable.
+Kissing, touching, or even introducing a toy for a few minutes longer than usual will give your body time to produce the natural vaginal lubrication that makes sex all the more enjoyable.

 If your body has a tougher time getting into WAP mode—which can happen as a side effect of certain medications, as the result of a hormonal imbalance, or when approaching or in the midst of menopause—break out some body-safe lube.

 Low estrogen to blame?
-Your provider may be able to prescribe a cream or pill to help boost your hormone levels and help your body produce more of its own lubrication.
-3
+Your provider may be able to prescribe a cream or pill to help boost your hormone levels and help your body produce more of its own lubrication.3

 Postcoital bleeding in unique circumstances: With an IUD, during pregnancy, or after menopause